umeed

 Umeed: Stories That Inspire is a visual storytelling project that highlights stories of solidarity, empathy, and compassion between and across the diverse communities of India and the Indian diaspora and the shared humanity that binds us together.
 The project amplifies voices that challenge divisiveness, promote mutual understanding and respect, and inspire hope.

-The Counterspeech Initiative serves as the foundation for developing training programs and workshops tailored for civil society organizations, community stakeholders, and religious leaders, enabling grassroots interventions that proactively address hate speech.
+Counterspeech Manual serves as the foundation for developing training programs and workshops tailored for civil society organizations, community stakeholders, and religious leaders, enabling grassroots interventions that proactively address hate speech.

 • The Counterspeech Resource Center